 Music is an important part of every festival, so let’s start with the ones that focus on it as the main attraction.
 We’d venture to say, that there are at least a few options for every music genre in the book, so everybody should find something perfect for their taste.

-Undoubtedly the biggest of them all is the famous Pol’and’Rock Festival (previously known as The Woodstock Festival) in Kostrzyn nad Odrą.
-Its frequency in the years before the pandemic reached over 750 000 people.
+Undoubtedly the biggest of them all is the famous Pol’and’Rock Festival (previously known as Woodstock festival Poland) in Kostrzyn nad Odrą.
+Its frequency in the years before the pandemic reached over 750,000 people.

-The festival is totally free of admission, as it is intended to thank the volunteers of The Great Orchestra of Christmas Charity, a benefit foundation aiming to improve medical care nationwide.
+This festival for the music lover is totally free of admission, as it is intended to thank the volunteers of The Great Orchestra of Christmas Charity, a benefit foundation aiming to improve medical care nationwide.

 Everybody can enter on the condition that they came to make peace, not war.
-That is why, regardless of the music, which varies from rock, heavy metal or punk all the way up to electronics, the festival’s general vibe is absolutely hippie, explaining its better-known previous name.
+That is why, regardless of the music, which varies from rock, heavy metal, hip hop or punk all the way up to electronic music, the festival’s general vibe is absolutely hippie, explaining its better-known previous name.

 The artists on Pol’and’Rock are mostly Polish but it doesn’t lack occasional big stars, like The Prodigy or Manu Chao.